 The ancient language and script of Mnema was used for more than 3,500 years until the 18th century, when a new state script began to replace it.
 Schools and colleges began to teach the ancient script again in 2006, and the use of the ancient script has quickly surpassed that of the state script.
 As a result, young people today can no longer read books and newspapers published in the state script, including the Mnema Bible.

 As the stock of 2010 Mnema Bibles diminished, the question arose over which script to use for the reprint.
 Many pastors who cannot read the state script desire to use a Mnema Bible in Roman script, because of the difficulties and inconveniences caused by translating the Mnema Bible from the pulpit while preaching and teaching.
 Bible teachers who cannot read the state script also face difficulties conducting vernacular short term Bible schools.
 Taking these concerns into consideration, the translation team decided to slightly revise and reprint the Mnema Bible in the state script for the older generation, and then transliterate that state script revised Bible into Roman script for the younger generation.
 The Mnema held a dedication for the revised Bible on August 29, 2019, with all of the translation team members from 2010 present.
-The transliteration into Roman script now advances towards its completion.
+The transliteration into Roman script was completed in 2022.